 - Amount and Currency of Transaction: Exact value as per invoice or LC has to be provided here.

 - Tenure for which buyers credit is required: Details of tenure for which buyers credit is required has to be provided here.
-As per RBI regulation, under non capital goods (Raw material etc) payment has to be made within 360 days from the shipped on board date of Bill of Lading (BL) and for Capital goods within 3 years.
+As per RBI regulation, under non capital goods ((Raw Material, Consumables, Accessories, Spares, Components, Parts etc) payment has to be made within 360 days from the shipped on board date of Bill of Lading (BL) or operating cycle whichever is less and for Capital goods within 3 years.
 Thus according to requirement, RBI regulation and your sanction (as per point 3 of initial check), will decide what tenure to be mentioned.

 - Due date of transaction: Date on which Bill / LC / payment becomes due.
 Normally one should mention 1 day before due date.
 Also take care if the same is not Saturday, Sunday or Currency holiday for that particular currency, otherwise it would delay your transaction.

 - Bank which will give letter of comfort / undertaking: Mention your bank name.
 Every bank has line (limit) of credit on other bank.
 It might be possible that overseas bank from where you are arranging quote does not have line on your bank and thus would not be able to complete your transaction